ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the psychology behind forecasting behavior.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how trends evolved over four years.

 ---